Law AS & A Level

 - Law Club

-- Visiting speakers from universities and the legal profession, including from a local magistrate
+- Visiting speakers from universities and the legal profession

-We take students to Nottingham to take part in a mock trial and do a tour of 300 years of crime and punishment.
+- We aim to take students to Nottingham to take part in a mock trial and do a tour of 300 years of crime and punishment.

 Method of delivery